DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-14-llm-tutorial-1.markdown

 # Sequencing, tokenizing and indexing.

-Now, how the task of transforming a string into a sequence of integers, which we will call *identifiers* or *ids*, is composed of two parts:
+Now, the task of transforming a string into a sequence of integers, which we will call *identifiers* or *ids*, consists of two parts:

-- Splitting the string into words and subwords, which we call *tokens*, using a *tokenization* rule.
-As in, transforming “I love you” into (”I”, “love”, “you”).
+- Splitting the string into words and subwords, which we refer to as *tokens*, using a *tokenization* rule.
+For example, transforming "I love you" into ("I", "love", "you").
-- Using a lookup table to transform a sequence of *tokens* into a sequence of identifiers using a lookup table.
+- Using a lookup table to transform a sequence of *tokens* into a sequence of identifiers by assigning a unique *identifier* to each token in our *vocabulary*, which is our list of known tokens.

-The second part is relatively trivial: we just associate each token in our *vocabulary*, that is, our list of known tokens, to a unique *identifier*, and use that as a lookup table to transform our sequence of tokens into a sequence of identifiers.
-Now, if some token ends up not being in our vocabulary, we can associate it to some special unknown identifier.
+The second part is relatively straightforward.
+We associate each token in our *vocabulary* with a unique *identifier* and use this lookup table to convert our sequence of tokens into a sequence of identifiers.
+In cases where a token is not found in our vocabulary, we can assign it a special unknown identifier.

-The first part is more complicated, and there are many tokenizations algorithms.
-A good tutorial can be found [here](https://huggingface.co/docs/transformers/tokenizer_summary).
-However, for the time being, we can assume that each word and each sentence is a token (which *is* a valid tokenization).
-As for mapping a sequence back, we just invert our lookup table, mapping the “unknown” identifier to a blank sentence or to a “<unk>” symbol or something else, and concatenate our tokens according to some rule (which can be the regular grammar rule for joining words and punctuation).
-We demonstrate the example of a tokenization (using [spaCy](https://spacy.io/)) below.
+The first part, tokenization, is more complex, and various tokenization algorithms exist.
+A comprehensive tutorial can be found [here](https://huggingface.co/docs/transformers/tokenizer_summary).
+However, for now, let's assume that each word and each sentence is treated as a token (which is a valid tokenization approach).
+When mapping a sequence back, we can simply invert our lookup table, associating the "unknown" identifier with a blank sentence or a `<unk>` symbol, and concatenate our tokens according to a specific rule (such as the regular grammar rule for joining words and punctuation).
+Below, we provide an example of tokenization using [spaCy](https://spacy.io).

 ```python
 #Here, we create a vocabulary from the works of Shakespeare,